MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2022.md

 |System Center 2019 - Service Manager Select|System Center 2022 - Service Manager Select|Licensed|

 > [!NOTE]
->  Upgrading from an evaluation version of Service Manager to an evaluation version of Service Manager 2022 *does not* extend the 180 days evaluation period.
+>  Upgrading from an evaluation version of Service Manager to an evaluation version of Service Manager 2022 *doesn't* extend the 180 days evaluation period.

 ### Installation location